Visas for Saudi Arabia

 Other considerations for Saudi visas

 Certain individuals could be restricted entry into Saudi Arabia.
-These include passengers with links to Israel and those who do not comply with Saudi regulations, including conventions of behaviour and dress.
+These include passengers with links to Israel.
+Those who do not comply with Saudi regulations, including conventions of behaviour and dress, may also be affected.

 It is essential to note that all business in Saudi Arabia is conducted according to the Islamic calendar, which is days shorter than the Gregorian calendar that most Westerners are familiar with.
 This is also the case for the overall length of the visa.
 It is important that visitors understand when they are required to leave Saudi Arabia because overstaying the visa for as little as 24 hours could lead to serious consequences.